aep-dev/aep.dev/aip/general/0213/aip.md

 ## Existing common components

 The common components, which public-facing APIs **may** safely depend on, are defined canonically in the [AIP type][] repository.
-These include definitions of common type schemas, in both JSON Schema and protobuf formats.
+These include READMEs with guidance for each type, and -- when applicable -- definitions of type schemas, in both JSON Schema and protobuf formats.
 The protobufs are also published to the Buf Schema Sepository at [`buf.build/aip/type`][buf], and the JSON schemas are published to the [JSON Schema Store][] with names of the form `aip-type-money`.

 While the [AIP type][] repository is canonical and has precedence over this list, some of the common components defined there include representations of